emanchado/narrows/README.md

 * Make some way to preview chapters for different characters
 * Really wait until everything is loaded before showing the "Start" button
+* The RSS feed should include an item about the new chapter

 Later
 -----